-The default domain-model.xml file includes a few events to help you get started with your DSL customizations: SearchEvent, TimeoutEvent10, and TimeoutEvent30.
+The default domain-model.xml file includes two sample events to help you get started with your DSL customizations: Timeout-30 and a prototype of the Search event (commented out by default).
 The following sections show you how you can customize these events to work on your website.

-Using the SearchEvent Template
+Using the Search Event Template

 By default, the domain-model.xml file contains commented code that you can implement to trigger a business event when a visitor tries to search for something on your website.
-Complete the following steps to customize the SearchEvent for your website.
+Complete the following steps to customize the Search event for your website.